-The most crucial step in achieving your goals is setting up a support system.
+The key to achieving goals is to have a support system.

 Who can be your goal buddy?

-- No matter how clear you are on your goals – call your goal buddy each week at the same time (explained in detail in step 7)
+- No matter how well and clearly you formulated your goals you still have to call your Goal Buddy each week at the same time.